 The quiz contains nquiz=23 questions.
 Individuals provide answers for each question, resulting in a N × nquiz matrix Q, where each element qij is 1 if the individual i answered question j correctly, and 0 otherwise.
 For each question answered correctly, the individual receives points, with the number of points received for a correct answer each of the 23 questions specified in the points vector

-v=vk= 0.125, for k≤8vk= 0.5 , for k ∈9,10,16,17vk= 1 , for k∈11:15,18:23
+v=vk= 0.5 , for k ∈1:10,16,17vk= 1 , for k∈11:15,18:23

-This results in a quiz score that ranges from 0 to 13, with higher scores equating to better performance.
+This results in a quiz score that ranges from 0 to 17, with higher scores equating to better performance.